kai687/sphinxawesome-theme/docs/demo/lists.rst

 .. meta::
    :description: See how lists look like in the Awesome Theme.
 Discover the styles for ordered, unordered, and description lists.
+   :twitter:description: See how lists look like in the Awesome Theme.
+Discover the styles for ordered, unordered, and description lists.

 Lists
 =====